JefroB/TokinBot/README.md

 # TokinBot
-A bot for buying and selling cryptocurrencies on Robinhood
+A bot for buying and selling cryptocurrencies on  written in Python 3

+## Running the Bots
+Run Python3 bots.py